mliszcz/msc-thesis/thesis/chapters/53-appendix-corba-idl-to-js.md

 **idl2js.**
 The *idl2js* does not aim to be a Javascript equivalent of the existing tools that generate *stubs* and the marshalling code.
 This is not possible, since CORBA cannot run in a web browser.
-All the TangoJS needs is to have the TANGO structures, enumerations and interfaces translated to the Javascript.
+All what TangoJS needs is to have the TANGO structures, enumerations and interfaces translated to the Javascript.
 The mapping is relatively simple: